IgniteUI/igniteui-docfx/en/components/treegrid.md

 The parent-child relation is configured using the tree grid's [`primaryKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#primarykey) and [`foreignKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#foreignkey) properties.

-Here is the template of the component which demonstrates how to configure the tree grid to display the date defined in the above flat collection:
+Here is the template of the component which demonstrates how to configure the tree grid to display the data defined in the above flat collection:

 ```html
 <!--treeGridSample.component.html-->